Parshwa52/ecomm/README.md

 ## Unit testing running steps

 1. Clone the repository.
+2. Run the command in your command prompt: "npm install"(without quotes)
-2. Run command in your command prompt: "npm run test"(without quotes)
+3. Run command in your command prompt: "npm run test"(without quotes)